wqking/obfupy/doc/transformer_rewriter.md

 ## Callback

-The argument `callback` in Rewriter constructor is a function that will be called at certain time point by the transformer.
-The callback function can change the options for each source file, each function, or each class.
+The `callback` parameter in the Rewriter constructor is a function that will be called by the transformer at a specific point in time.
+The callback function can change options per source file, or per class, per function.

 ```python
 def callback(callbackData)
 ```

-### Member functions
+### callbackData member functions

 `callbackData` supports all member function in [basic callbackData](options_and_callback.md).
 Besides that, `callbackData` also extends with more functions.

 #### getContext()

-Returns current context object if the processing within module, class, or function. `None` if it's within the file (`callbackData.isFile()` returns `True`).
+If processing is within a module, class or function, returns the current context object.
+If processing is within a file, returns None (callbackData.isFile() returns True).

 ### Context

-The context object describes the current context of the transforming.
+The context object describes the current context of the transformation.
-Context has below member functions.
+The context has the following member functions.

 #### isFile()

-Returns `True` if it's processing file, in such case `getContext()` returns `None`.
+Returns `True` if a file is being processed, in which case `getContext()` returns `None`.
-If `isFile()` returns `False`, then `getContext()` returns the context.
+If `isFile()` returns `False`, `getContext()` returns the context.

 #### getFileName()

-Returns the full file name of the current source code file being processed.
-This function is always valid no matter `isFile()` returns `True` or `False`.
+Returns the full file name of the source code file currently being processed.
+This function works regardless of whether `isFile()` returns `True` or `False`.

 #### getOptions()

-Returns the options object.
+Returns an options object.
 The user can change the options on the object to change the behavior.
-Changing the options only affects current context and all inner (i.e, child) context, it doesn't affect the other contexts.
-See the document of `getParent()` for the example code.
+Changing options only affects the current context and all inner (i.e. child) contexts, not other contexts.
+See the documentation for `getParent()` for example code.

 #### isModule()

-Returns `True` if current content is processing a Python module.
-A Python module is just a Python source file.
+Returns `True` if the current context is processing a Python module.
+A Python module is simply a Python source file.
-Note in obfupy `module` (where `callbackData.isFile()` is `False` and `callbackData.getContext().isModule()` is `True`) is different with `file` (where `callbackData.isFile()` is `True` and `callbackData.getContext()` is `None`).
-When it's in `file`, the Python code is not parsed yet, so the code can contain syntax error.
-When it's in `module`, the Python code is already parsed so the code requires to be legal Python code and can't contain any syntax error.
+Note that in obfupy, `module` (where `callbackData.isFile()` is `False` and `callbackData.getContext().isModule()` is `True`) is different from `file` (where `callbackData.isFile()` is `True` and `callbackData.getContext()` is `None`).
+When it is in `file`, the Python code has not been parsed yet, so the code may contain syntax errors.
+When it is in `module`, the Python code has been parsed, so the code needs to be legal Python code and cannot contain any syntax errors otherwise it throws exception and the processing will stop.

 #### isClass()